brahimmachkouri/symfodock-dev/README.md

 # symfodock-dev
 A Symfony skeleton app in a Docker environment

-*Warning : I didn't test it under Windows, so it may not be functionnal under that operating system.*
+⚠️ This is a beta version !
+Not tested under Windows, so it may not be functionnal under that operating system.*

 ### How to build & run it